 One museum reported that they spent 5,760 minutes to enter the data for a single loan in; based on their other responses, this has been taken as a data-entry error for 57-60 minutes which, although high, is not atypical.

 In order to visualise data in a relatively useful form, individual figures have been assigned to bands, arranged in a roughly (but not strictly) logarithmic scale; these have been plotted against the number of museums reporting a figure within the relevant band.
-Figures for loans out (generally less time-consuming) are in green; those for loans in are in red.
+Figures for loans out (generally less time-consuming) are in blue; those for loans in are in yellow.